Story

 Part of MBLM’s branding framework.
 Story helps shape a strong narrative and is becoming increasingly important as brands engage in more reciprocity and social marketing channels.

 A strong emotional connection is a key requirement and the foundation of intimacy.
 We believe the greater the emotional connection between a brand and consumer, the more powerful the relationship.
-A strong emotional connection is determined by the degree of overall positive feelings a customer has toward a brand, and the extent to which a person associates the brand with key attributes.
+A strong emotional connection is determined by a series of attributes and language expressions that establish positive feelings a user has toward a brand and the extent to which a person associates the brand with key attributes.

 Quick, instinctive, emotional thinking.
 System 1 simplifies information resulting in fast and easy decisions.